 Q used to wake her mom Diana up at 7:30 a.m. every morning.
 She would also greet her mom and her mom’s partner Ricky at the door when they came home every night.
 When she was an indoor/outdoor cat, she would hunt and bring her mom birds, mice and once a baby bunny!
 Diana let the bunny go, much to Q’s disappointment.
 Q eventually became a momma-cat, and later, a grand momma.
 She was her own mom’s beautiful baby girl for 18 years, a stray bundle of joy that fate brought into Diana's life for the better.

 We'll share pictures, videos, and

 Q's hair is back at the Eterneva labs, and we are ready to begin the journey to becoming a diamond.
 Now, Q's hair will be put into a crucible that will go through a purification process.
 When that is finished, her hair will be carbon in the form of graphite.
 This is the material we will put in the diamond growth cell to grow her diamond.
 In your next update, you’ll get to see the graphite as we open the crucible for the first time.
 Stay tuned!

-When we lose a remarkable person, the most important thing we can do is keep talking about them!
+When we lose a remarkable loved one, the most important thing we can do is keep talking about them!